ismaelrallip/ismaelrallip/README.md

-## Estudiante avanzado de Ing. en Sistemas.
+## Estudiante  de Ing. en Sistemas.
 Desarrollador full stack. 💻⚙️

 <!--
 **ismaelrallip/ismaelrallip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.